Buying Used Cars In Spain

 What About Taxes and Paperwork?

-When buying a second hand car in Spain from a dealer you’ll have to pay sales tax (IVA – included in the price).
+When buying a second hand car in Spain from a dealer you’ll have to pay sales tax (IVA – already in the price).

 As for the paperwork, buying from a company means they’ll deal with it directly.
 Otherwise you’ll be responsible for the paperwork for changing the vehicle over to your name.